 3 hours--Prereq.: Valid teacher certification in Elementary Education and/or Early Childhood Education and two years of full-time teaching experience in grades Pre-Kindergarten through Grade 5 at an accredited school under a valid state issued teacher credential.
 This course is designed for educators to deepen their conceptual and procedural understandings of number concepts and operations as well as strengthen their pedagogical knowledge of how K-12 students develop fluency in number concepts and operations.
-Special attention with the strengths and operations.

-critical thinking, sense making, and multiple representations.
+Special attention Will View and Will States and Will States and Will States attention of the states and states attention with the states attention with the states attention of the states attended attention of the states attended attend critical thinking, sense making, and multiple representations.